We have an obligation to comply with the Data Protection Act 2018 and the General Data Protection Regulation.

 Do I have a right to a copy of my information?

-Do I have a right to a copy of my family’s information?
+Do I have a right to a copy of my child’s information?

 How can I apply to access my information?

-I think my information is incorrect – what should I do?
+I think the personal information RBWM holds about me is incorrect what should I do?

 Wycliffe House